 One of the best times in Thailand to try street foods is during this annual festival, tesagaan gin jee (เทศกาลกินเจ), in the autumn.
 Yellow flags are strung across tables and shophouses of participating vendors, indicating they have vegan friendly foods for sale.
 That's how I came to try these moreish fried sweet potato balls, a cheap and delicious vegan snack you can find sizzling in vats of oil half the size of your bathtub.

 Not quite sweet, but also outside of savoury territory, these steaming nibbles are both easy to prepare and contain minimal ingredients.
-Just be sure you make them to order as they are rubbish leftovers.
+Just be sure you make them to order as they make rubbish leftovers.

 Fried Sweet Potato Balls (Kanom Kai Nok Krata – ขนมไข่นกกระทา)

-- 250 grams peeled sweet potato, cut into chunks
+- 250 grams peeled sweet potato cut into chunks

-- 125 grams (1 cup) tapioca starch
+- 125 grams 1 cup tapioca starch

-- 25 grams (2 tablespoons) rice flour
+- 25 grams 2 tablespoons rice flour

-- 30 grams (2 tablespoons) sugar
+- 30 grams 2 tablespoons sugar

 - ½ teaspoon baking powder